aktfrikshun/gifthealth/README.md

      - Historical analysis and reporting capabilities
 9. **Web Interface & Serverless Deployment**: Transform into a stateless, serverless utility with:
    - **Web Interface**: RESTful API and web UI for receiving input via file uploads or direct API calls
-   - **Event Ingestion**: Use AWS SQS (Simple Queue Service) for asynchronous event ingestion, enabling:
+   - **Event Ingestion**: Use asynchronous event ingestion such as AWS SQS (Simple Queue Service), enabling:
      - Decoupled architecture with producers and consumers
      - Reliable message delivery with retry mechanisms
      - Ability to handle high-volume event streams
      - Dead-letter queues for failed event processing
      - Batch processing for improved efficiency
    - **Stateless Architecture**: Each request processes independently, making it horizontally scalable
-   - **Cloud Deployment**: Deploy on AWS Fargate for serverless container execution with automatic scaling
+   - **Cloud Deployment**: Deploy on a IaaS service such as AWS Fargate for serverless container execution with automatic scaling
    - **CI/CD Pipeline**: Implement cloud-based CI/CD (e.g., GitHub Actions, GitLab CI, or AWS CodePipeline) for automated testing, building, and deployment
    - **Benefits**:
      - No server management overhead